AWooldrige/woolie.co.uk/content/article/dell-laptop-stuck-800mhz-linux-fix.markdown

 ---
-title: Dell Laptop Stuck at 800MHz - Linux Fix
+title: Dell Laptop Stuck at 800 MHz - Linux Fix
 created_at: 2011-02-20 11:44:54 +0000
+updated_at: 2011-02-20 11:44:54 +0000
 kind: article
 Legacy WP ID: 558
+excerpt: >-
+    Force the Linux kernel to ignore the Dell BIOS, which will stop your machine from being forced to run with the slowest CPU governor.
 ---

 I've got a Dell Inspiron 1720 laptop is which is only 2 years old.
-It started running extraordinarily slowly, and the CPU governer wouldn't scale above 800MHz.
+It started running extraordinarily slowly, and the CPU governer wouldn't scale above 800 MHz.
 At first I thought this was down to the operating system.
 In Ubuntu 10.10, a quick `cpufreq-info` revealed the some strange limits:

     current policy: frequency should be within 800 MHz and 800 MHz.
 The